 Double prices.
 Just double them.
 Don't change anything else.
 Don't rearrange features or raise limits on anything.
 Just double the prices on your pricing page.
 And wait.

 Then, in a month, check if your conversion rates or growth rates declined.
 My guess is that neither will decline…in fact I'd bet both will actually increase!

 Now, do it again.
 And again.
 And again.
-Do it every month until you find it’s not having a positive effect on your revenue growth!
+Do it every month until you find it's not having a positive effect on your revenue growth or customer lifetime value!

 Who are you more likely to trust with your business?
 Someone you've had zero experience or interaction with?
 Or someone you converse and interact with on a daily basis?

 The latter, obviously.